Hecatron-Forks/amaranth/docs/content/General/contrib.md

 $ pdm install --dev
 ```

-This command creates a {ref}`virtual environment <python:tut-venv>` located at `./.venv/` and installs the runtime dependencies of Amaranth as well as the necessary development tools in it.
+This command creates a [virtual environment] located at `./.venv/` and installs the runtime dependencies of Amaranth as well as the necessary development tools in it.

 Amaranth itself is installed in the *editable mode*, meaning that the changes to its source files are immediately reflected in running the tests and documentation.
 However, other changes (addition or removal of source files, or changes to dependencies) will not be picked up, and it is a good habit to run `pdm install` each time after updating the source tree.